Skip to story

 The investigation continues.
 New procurement records from the post-2015 period are under review.
 Researchers at two independent institutions have begun replicating Dr. Chen's glycemic analysis using updated reference strains.
 And the lobbying expenditure data, once compiled in full, will be made available to this office's readers without redaction.

 What is already clear is that the product Americans reach for every morning — the product they feed to their children, the product that health authorities have held up as a model of nutritional simplicity — is not what it has ever been described as.
-The question is no longer whether this is happening.
-The question is how long it has been allowed to continue.

 The Hartford Ledger, November 3, 2021.
 "Federal Grain Database Entries Removed Without Explanation."
 Digital archive, Section C.